-If suspended, students must successfully appeal their suspension immediately upon notification in order to continue their training without interruption.
+If suspended, students must successfully appeal their suspension within five (5) calendar days upon notification in order to continue their training without interruption.
 If their withdrawal is not successfully appealed, they will remain dropped from the program.
 Students are not permitted to make up absences.

-Students are encouraged to schedule medical, dental or other personal appointments after school hours.
+Students are encouraged to schedule medical, dental, or other personal appointments after school hours.
 If a student finds that they will be unavoidably absent, they should notify the School.